IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

     FIELD,last_name,string
     FIELD,dob,date,birthdate

-Running the REDCap ETL process for the above example will create a table named **registration** with the following data:
+Running the REDCap-ETL process for the above example will create a table named **registration** with the following data:

 | registration_id | record_id | first_name | last_name | birthdate  |